algon85/n-able-msp-diataxis/tutorials/n-central/monitoring-and-alerting-basics.md

 Monitoring is correctly configured and functional when:

-- Critical alerts appear
+- Critical alerts appear in the dashboard as expected
--
+- Notification recipients are correctly assigned
+- Team members can respond according to standard workflow

 ---

 ## Related Content